Cell Therapy FAQ’s

 Is our procedure FDA-approved?

-- However, the Bellevue Pain Institute’s surgical procedures fall under the category of physician’s practice of medicine, wherein the physician and patient are free to consider their chosen course of treatment.
+No. Bellevue Pain Institute’s surgical procedures fall under the category of physician’s practice of medicine, wherein the physician and patient are free to consider their chosen course of treatment.
 The FDA does have guidelines about treatment and manipulation of a patient’s own tissues.
-At BPI we meet these guidelines by providing same day treatment with the patient’s own cells that undergo minimal manipulation and are re-deployed during the same day of procedure.
+At BPI we meet these guidelines.

 Does BPI use any embryonic stem cells?